-For the discharge of nutrients, pathogens, siltation, or other parameters related to stormwater runoff from an urban area with a population of 50,000 or more people into a receiving water which has been identified according to subpart 3.1 as having unavailable parameters but not covered by a TMDL, the permittee must document in its Stormwater Management Program how the BMPs will address the discharge of these pollutants.
+For the discharge of nutrients, pathogens, siltation, or other parameters related to stormwater runoff from urbanized areas into a receiving water which has been identified according to subpart 3.1 as having unavailable parameters but not covered by a TMDL, the permittee must document in its Stormwater Management Program how the BMPs will address the discharge of these pollutants.
 Compliance with this section shall be demonstrated through a monitoring component to assess the effectiveness of the BMPs in controlling the discharge of these pollutants.
 This component must also be included in the Stormwater Management Program.
 Monitoring can entail several activities including but not limited to: outfall monitoring, in-stream monitoring and/or modeling.
 Monitoring requirements are further described in subpart 4.6 of this permit.